pietrofranceschi/HomogenMSI/README.md

 ![alt text](https://github.com/pietrofranceschi/homogenPy/blob/master/A2780_PTX%20%23352%202.png)

  In each row, leftmost image corresponds to the drug ion image, middle image is the ion image used for the masking, and the right most image is the corresponding masked image.
+The obtained DHI values for above images using our formula are 0.0219, 0.0119.

 ## Contact